Home › Baby Names Directory › Rick

 Frequently Asked

-Ricky means powerful ruler as a diminutive of Richard, from Old High German ric (ruler) and hard (brave, strong).
+Rick means powerful brave ruler, as a short form of Richard from Old High German ric (power) and hard (brave, strong).